A price chart is a sequence of prices plotted over a specific timeframe. In statistical terms, charts are referred to as

 Bar charts can also be displayed using the open, high, low and close.
 The only difference is the addition of the open price, which is displayed as a short horizontal line extending to the left of the bar.
 Whether or not a bar chart includes the open depends on the data available.

 Bar charts can be effective for displaying a large amount of data.
-Using candlesticks, 200 data points can take up a lot of room and look cluttered.
+Using candlesticks, 200 data points can take up a lot of room, resulting in a cluttered chart.
 Line charts show less clutter, but do not offer as much detail (no high-low range).
-The individual bars that make up the bar chart are relatively skinny, which allows users the ability to fit more bars before the chart gets cluttered.
+The individual bars that make up the bar chart are relatively skinny, which allows users the ability to fit more bars while keeping the chart comparatively neat.
 If you are not interested in the opening price, bar charts are an ideal method for analyzing the close relative to the high and low.
-In addition, bar charts that include the open will tend to get cluttered more quickly.
+In addition, bar charts that include the open will tend to become cluttered more quickly.
 If you are interested in the opening price, candlestick charts probably offer a better alternative.

 Originating in Japan over 300 years ago, candlestick charts have become quite popular in recent years.
 For a candlestick chart, the open, high, low and close are all required.
 A daily candlestick is based on the open price, the intraday high and low, and the close.
 A weekly candlestick is based on Monday's open, the weekly high-low range and Friday's close.

 Many traders and investors believe that candlestick charts are easy to read, especially the relationship between the open and the close.
-White (hollow) candlesticks form when the close is higher than the open and black (solid) candlesticks form when the close is lower than the open.
-The white and black portion formed from the open and close is called the body (white body or black body).
+Hollow candlesticks form when the close is higher than the open and filled candlesticks form when the close is lower than the open.
+The rectangular portion formed from the open and close is called the body (hollow body or filled body).
 The lines above and below are called shadows and represent the high and low.